Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Experiments

 \paragraph{Benchmarks.} We evaluate our method on WikiMIA \citep{shi2024detecting} and MIMIR \citep{duan2024membership}, two representative benchmarks for pretraining data detection.
 WikiMIA is constructed based on Wikipedia event pages and assigns training and non-training labels based on timestamps.
 WikiMIA provides both original and paraphrased versions.
 Since detection difficulty may vary with input length, WikiMIA includes length-based splits.
 In our experiments, we evaluate the length splits of 32, 64, and 128 for both the original and paraphrased settings, following \citet{zhang2025mink}.
 MIMIR is a more challenging benchmark, designed to have minimal distributional differences between training and non-training samples.
 MIMIR is constructed from the Pile dataset \citep{gao2020pile} and consists of seven domains: English Wikipedia, GitHub, Pile-CC, PubMed Central, arXiv, DM Mathematics, and HackerNews.

-\paragraph{Models.} WikiMIA is constructed from Wikipedia, which is included in the pretraining data of many LLMs.
-Thus, we evaluate Mamba-1.4B \citep{gu2024mamba}, Pythia-6.9B and Pythia-12B \citep{biderman2023pythia}, LLaMA-13B and LLaMA-65B \citep{touvron2023llama}.
-In contrast, MIMIR is designed for models trained on the Pile dataset.
-Following \citet{duan2024membership}, we evaluate Pythia-160M, 1.4B, 2.8B, 6.9B, and 12B.
+\paragraph{Models.} Since WikiMIA is constructed from Wikipedia, which is included in the pretraining data of many LLMs, we evaluate Mamba-1.4B \citep{gu2024mamba}, Pythia-6.9B and Pythia-12B \citep{biderman2023pythia}, LLaMA-13B and LLaMA-65B \citep{touvron2023llama}.
+For MIMIR, which is designed for models trained on the Pile dataset, we follow \citet{duan2024membership} and evaluate Pythia-160M, 1.4B, 2.8B, 6.9B, and 12B.

 \paragraph{Metrics.} We evaluate the performance using the Area Under the ROC curve (AUROC) as our primary evaluation metric.
 AUROC captures the overall trade-off between the true positive rate (TPR) and false positive rate (FPR) across different thresholds.
 We also report the true positive rate at a low false positive rate (TPR@5\%FPR).